Topic no. 305, Recordkeeping

 Period of limitations for assessment of tax:

 3 years - For assessment of tax you owe, this period is generally 3 years from the date you filed the return.
-Returns filed before the due date are treated as filed on the due date.
+Returns filed before the due date are generally treated as filed on the due date.

 No limit - There's no period of limitations to assess tax when you file a fraudulent return or when you don't file a return.